 Asteria has some pretty big Andalusian horse shoes to fill, but she’s well on her way.
 She already means so much to me.
 I’ll keep you all updated in my newsletter on how she grows up!
 If you haven’t subscribed yet, you can do so HERE.

-*For more Andalusian horse wonderfulness, don’t forget to pre-order my upcoming Victorian romance The Siren of Sussex, coming January 11, 2022 from Berkley / Penguin Random House!
+*For more Andalusian horse wonderfulness, don’t forget to read my new Victorian romance The Siren of Sussex, out now from Berkley / Penguin Random House!

 Top Photo: Asteria at twelve-days-old. © Mimi Matthews